matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 `!someotherroom:example.org` (with a blank state key).

 ### Image pack source priority and deduplicating
-If a client gives image suggestions (emotes, stickers) to the user in some ordered fassion (e.g. an ordered list where you click an entry), the order of the images should be predictable between rooms.
+If a client gives image suggestions (emotes, stickers) to the user in some ordered fashion (e.g. an ordered list where you click an entry), the order of the images should be predictable between rooms.
 A suggestion for clients of image pack ordering is as follows:
 1. User image pack (defined in your own account data)